portrait

 Sebastian Weichwald.

-I am an advocate of pragmatic causal modelling and aim at improving the applicability of statistical causal modelling and causal ML.
-We work on the conceptual foundations of causal model transformations and causal feature learning (UAI paper 2017 & 2021), causal interpretation rules for common neuroimaging analyses (NeuroImage paper), pitfalls of causal discovery benchmarking (NeurIPS paper 2021 & 2023), and won the Causality 4 Climate NeurIPS competition (PMLR paper).
+I aim at improving the applicability of causal modelling and advocate for pragmatic causal modelling.
+We work on the conceptual foundations of causal model transformations and causal feature learning (UAI paper 2017 & 2021), causal interpretation of common neuroimaging analyses (NeuroImage paper), causal graph distances for (UAI paper) and pitfalls of causal discovery benchmarking (NeurIPS paper 2021 & 2023), and won the Causality 4 Climate NeurIPS competition (PMLR paper).

-I am Assistant Professor at the CoCaLa (Copenhagen Causality Lab, Department of Mathematical Sciences, University of Copenhagen), co-lead of the Causality and Explainability (CX) collaboratory at the Pioneer Centre for AI (P1), and member of the young academy panel of the Danish Data Science Academy (DDSA).
+I am Associate Professor at the CoCaLa (Copenhagen Causality Lab, Department of Mathematical Sciences, University of Copenhagen), co-lead of the Causality and Explainability (CX) collaboratory at the Pioneer Centre for AI (P1), and on the fellowship evaluation committee of the Danish Data Science Academy (DDSA).
 Before, I was a Postdoc here and a PhD student at the Max Planck Institute for Intelligent Systems and the ETH Zurich.

 Group at CoCaLa (Copenhagen Causality Lab).